 Another question that was posed: Are gas grills safer than charcoal?
-“From what I can tell, there’s nothing inherent in gas or charcoal that makes one safer than the other.
+An answer I found is “From what I can tell, there’s nothing inherent in gas or charcoal that makes one safer than the other.
 You can make the case that since (a) production of dangerous chemicals is linked to high heat, and (b) the heat level is easier to control in a gas grill by adjusting the gas flow and rack height (in some grills, anyway), gas grills are safer.
 But that’s speculation.”

 In my home, we barbecue a handful of times a year – this last year not even once but, we do really love barbecued meats.
 We use naturally made charcoal without chemicals and do not use any lighter fluid.
 Personally, I think as a celebratory experience, such as Fourth of July, we may indulge in this “compromise”.
 Others have expressed to me that they don’t buy into the notion that barbecued meats are dangerous at all: “people have been cooking meat over fire since, well, since they started cooking meat.
 If it was so dangerous, the human race wouldn’t have survived, much less flourished.
 The cancer rate has sharply risen due to chemicals in our environment and the effects of processed foods, not due to too many backyard barbecues.”
 See more comments from our community members on Facebook.

 What do you think?
 To barbecue or not to barbecue?

 6 Responses to To barbecue or not to barbecue?